MichaelCurrin/rewrite-git-author/README.md

 A simple tool to replace the email address for all commits in a repo by a user - using a single command.
 The timestamps and patches of the commits are left as is.

+## ⚠️ **Warning**

+Since a rebase is done here, this tool rewrites your Git history of commits.
+So you'll have to force-push your changes and get everyone to pull in the changes.

-**Warning** - this tool rewrites every commit in the history back to the first commit, even if nothing changed in the commit.
-So don't use this to just fix a few recent commits.
+Further, _every_ commit in the history back to the _first_ commit will get rewritten, even if _nothing_ changed in the commits.
+So don't use this to just fix a few recent commits - rather fix those by hand, or submit an issue or PR improve this tool to only go back to a certain commit!

 ## Sample usage